 The Greek of Revelation 22:16 reads “aster o lampros o proinos” meaning, ‘the bright, splendid star of dawn/morning’.

 CRITICAL NOTE – The Scriptures do not explicitly describe the creation of ha satana (Satan), the Devil.
-Two (2) distinct prophecies from two (2) distinct prophets are stitched together to form the basis of the most widely accepted story of the origins of the Devil; namely, Isaiah 14:12-15 and Ezekiel 28:12-15.
+Two (2) distinct prophecies from two (2) distinct prophets are commonly stitched together to form the basis of the most widely accepted fable of the origins of the Devil; namely, Isaiah 14:12-15 and Ezekiel 28:12-15.

 Note that Isaiah 14:12 follows God’s injunction in Isaiah 14:4 to the prophet Isaiah to “…take up this proverb against the king of Babylon…”